6du-host/umbrella/documentation.md

 # Documentation

-Find nodes from the HTML with a CSS selector:
+Find _ from the HTML with a CSS selector:

 ```js
 u('ul#demo li')